9.3.4 |

 not run away with.

-Not only can the meaning of production and function
+Not only can the meanings of production and function be

-be strained, but we have seen that the meaning of property
+strained, we have seen that the meaning of property itself, too,

-anthropocentristic (and unusable), when it is made to rest upon
+obscurely anthropocentristic (and useless), when it is made to rest upon

 the need of a 'fully human life'.